 In particular, where does the changing world leave social media?

-That most noisy, chaotic, exciting, frustrating problem child of your marketing plan?
+That noisy, chaotic, exciting, frustrating problem child of your marketing plan?
 Because let’s face it, social media hasn’t distanced itself at all during this pandemic crisis.

 It’s right there in front of you, every single day.